viamrobotics/docs/docs/tutorials/motion/accessing-and-moving-robot-arm.md

 If you execute the sample joint move statement above, your arm should move the last joint a small amount.
 Feel free to experiment further with joint position commands by changing the values for each joint and re-sending the commands.

-When ready to move on, this next section will show you how to use **pose commands**.
+When you are ready to move on, the next section will show you how to use **pose commands**.
-When you asked the robot for the end position of the arm, this data was returned in the format of a `Pose`.
-In this instance, the `Pose` is a combination of position and orientation data that indicates the end of the arm's full 6-dimensional configuration in space.
-You can read up more on poses (and their respective formatting styles in each SDK) in other Viam documentation, but this tutorial shows a shorthand method for quickly generating poses for an arm.

 ### Pose Commands

+When you [got the end position of the arm](#accessing-the-arm), this data was returned in the format of a `Pose`.
+The returned `Pose` is a combination of position and orientation data that indicates the end of the arm's full 6-dimensional configuration in space.

-The code sample below reuses previously demonstrated methods to get the pose of the end of the arm so that you can make small adjustments at will.
+The following code sample reuses the methods to get the pose of the end of the arm so that you can make small adjustments at will.
 You can then pass the adjusted pose back to the arm as a **goal** pose for the purposes of starting motion.
-For example, the below code gets the arm's end position, makes a 100 millimeter adjustment in the +Z direction, and then uses that adjustment as a goal when commanding arm motion.
+For example, the following code gets the arm's end position, makes a 100 millimeter adjustment in the +Z direction, and then uses that adjustment as a goal when commanding arm motion.

 {{< tabs >}}
 {{% tab name="Python" %}}